Unity-Technologies/com.unity.formats.alembic/proto.com.unity.formats.alembic/Documentation~/time_frameAnimEvent.md

 }
 ```

-It is to be noted that the Animation Event clip does not contain any animation curves, only the per-frame Animation Events.
-As with any other Unity Animation Clip, they can be blended and layered in any [Animator Controller.](https://docs.unity3d.com/Manual/class-AnimatorController.html)
+> ***Note:*** The animation event clip does not contain any animation curves: only the per-frame animation events.
+As with any other Unity animation clip, you can blend and layer them in any [Animator Controller](https://docs.unity3d.com/Manual/class-AnimatorController.html).

-Use cases would include calling a script to change the textures on an Alembic mesh at runtime or instantiating prefabs at a specific frame during playback.
-Refer to the Unity [Animation Events Documentation](https://docs.unity3d.com/Manual/animeditor-AnimationEvents.html) for further reference on how to use Animation Events.
+For general information about using animation, see [Using Animation Events](https://docs.unity3d.com/Manual/animeditor-AnimationEvents.html) in the Unity manual.